eivor9/budget-logbook-gui/README.md

 From the home page click the transaction you would like to delete, then click the `Trash Can` in the top right-hand corner.

 ## Edititng a transaction:
-From the home page click the transaction you would like to edit, click the property you would like to update to start editing, then `Save` your changes.
+From the home page click the transaction you would like to edit, then click the property you would like to update.

+*Make sure to `Save` your changes.*

 <br>